BenFischer001/HackCorona/README.md

 # HackCorona
-Pygame about hackathons and COVED 19
+Pygame about hackathons and COVID-19